 President Trump Signs New Executive Order on Travel Ban

-Please see the important points of the ban below:
+Please see the important points of the travel ban executive order below:

 - The ban applies to those born in six countries – Syria, Iran, Sudan, Libya, Somalia and Yemen (Iraq has been removed from the new